5 little-known things on Saigonâ€™s Dong Khoi Street

-It was along Dong Khoi Street that abounded numerous monuments and services animated day and night in Saigon, a meeting place for intellectuals and high ranking people.
+It was along Dong Khoi Street that an abundance of numerous monuments and services animated the day and night in Saigon, a meeting place for intellectuals and high ranking people.
 Ménestrel record shop (near the current Lotus restaurant), Catinat Cinema (found in an alley linked to Catinat Street), Brodard and La Pagodel restaurants, Soliréne pharmacy, Eden Opera, Albert Portail bookshop… to name a few- each.

 Dong Khoi Street was named "Tu Do" from 1954 until 1975 by the government of Cochinchina

 Dong Khoi nowadays has not been outdone by becoming one of the most existing meeting places in Ho Chi Minh City.
-The street brings together, during public holidays and important events, the locals and visitors who have come in large numbers to take advantage of the city's leading shows and events, namely, Tet Nguyen Dan or the Lunar New Year, New Year celebration, Christmas, the Reunification Day on April 30…
+The street comes together, during public holidays and important events, the locals and visitors who have come in large numbers to take advantage of the city's leading shows and events, namely, Tet Nguyen Dan or the Lunar New Year, New Year celebration, Christmas, and the Reunification Day on April 30.

 A street dedicated to architecture